Force over Distance: Chapter 41

 There was a terrible pressure in his chest.

 He took a breath.
 He took another.
-He tried to think of anything but Nick Rush, lying on the floor of the CI room, atop of the ribbon of emergency track-lighting, right next to a piece of wall that’d been trying, like hell, to heat itself up.
+He tried to think of anything but Nick Rush, lying on the floor of the CI room atop a ribbon of emergency track-lighting, right next to a piece of wall that was trying, like hell, to heat itself up.

 Young opened his eyes again.
 This time, they stayed open.
 Scott was paralyzed beside him, pale in the blue light of the room.
-Young eyes swept over the silhouette of a lone Nakai, backlit against a fluxing field of event-horizon blue.
+In front of him was the silhouette of a lone Nakai, backlit against a field of event-horizon blue.

 It looked directly at him.

-Young stared right back at it, all his challenge on his face.
+Young stared back at it, all his challenge on his face.

-The thing looked to the other Nakai, positioned somewhere behind Young.
+The thing looked to the other Nakai, positioned behind Young.
 But the glance was almost—furtive?
-Then it looked back at Young.

 It started toward him.
-That was less weird.
-Young braced himself, knowing he didn’t have much recourse, but determined, somehow, some way, to give the thing one hell of a fight, even if it was just mentally, through a godforsaken silver transmitter.
+Young braced himself, determined, somehow, some way, to give the thing one hell of a fight, even if it was just mentally, through a damn transmitter.
 But—

 The thing stopped.
 Feet away.
-It cocked its head and dropped into a very unnatural-looking crouch.
+It cocked its head and dropped into an unnatural-looking crouch.

 //Hi,// it projected at him.